Trauma therapy in London

 - Chronic shame, self-blame, or the sense of being fundamentally damaged

-- Physical symptoms with no clear medical cause — tension, pain, fatigue
+- Physical symptoms with no clear medical cause, tension, pain, fatigue

 - Patterns of self-destructive behaviour including substance use or self-harm

 Philippe Jacquet is a senior psychotherapist and Jungian analyst with over two decades of experience working with trauma, addiction, and complex psychological presentations.
-His approach recognises that trauma is not stored in conscious memory alone — it is held in the body, in relational patterns, and in the deeper layers of the psyche that standard talking therapy often cannot reach.
+His approach recognises that trauma is not stored in conscious memory alone.
+It is held in the body, in relational patterns, and in the deeper layers of the psyche that standard talking therapy often cannot reach.

 Trauma therapy at our London practice integrates several evidence-informed modalities.
 EMDR is used where trauma memories remain unprocessed and highly activated.
 Somatic awareness techniques help clients reconnect with bodily experience safely and gradually.
-Jungian work explores the meaning-making dimensions of traumatic experience — the way trauma reshapes identity, worldview, and the relationship to the self.
+Jungian work explores the meaning-making dimensions of traumatic experience, the way trauma reshapes identity, worldview, and the relationship to the self.

 Throughout, the therapeutic relationship itself is central.
 Research consistently shows that the quality of the therapeutic alliance is the single most important predictor of positive outcome in trauma therapy.
 This is taken seriously at every stage of the work.

-EMDR Therapy for Trauma
+EMDR therapy for trauma

 EMDR (Eye Movement Desensitisation and Reprocessing) is one of the most extensively researched trauma treatments available, recommended by both NICE and the World Health Organisation for post-traumatic stress disorder.
-It works by facilitating the brain’s natural information-processing system to metabolise traumatic memories that have become “stuck” — stored in a fragmented, high-affect form that continues to disturb the present.
+It works by facilitating the brain’s natural information-processing system to metabolise traumatic memories that have become “stuck”, stored in a fragmented, high-affect form that continues to disturb the present.

 At Philippe Jacquet & Associates, EMDR is offered within an integrative frame.
 Where appropriate, it is combined with preparation work that builds the internal resources and nervous system stability needed to process difficult material safely.
+You can read more about EMDR therapy in London.

-Trauma Therapy in Central London
+Trauma therapy in Central London

-Our practice is based in central London, offering individual therapy sessions for adults dealing with all forms of trauma — from recent events to childhood developmental trauma.
+Our practice is based in central London, offering individual therapy sessions for adults dealing with all forms of trauma, from recent events to childhood developmental trauma.
 We work with both short-term focused trauma processing and longer-term depth work for those whose trauma history is complex or multi-layered.

 Sessions are available in person at our London consulting rooms and online for those who prefer remote therapy or are based outside London.

-Begin Trauma Therapy in London
+Begin trauma therapy in London

 The first step is a confidential assessment session, during which we explore your history, current difficulties, and therapeutic goals.
-There is no obligation to commit to ongoing work — the assessment is an opportunity to gain a clearer sense of what therapy might offer and whether the approach feels right.
+There is no obligation to commit to ongoing work, the assessment is an opportunity to gain a clearer sense of what therapy might offer and whether the approach feels right.

 What types of trauma do you treat?